ello/wtf/_posts/artists/2017-08-18-artist-invites.md

 Participation is simple.
 Artists submit their work to the Artist Invites they’re interested in.
 Selected artists are chosen by a vetted, unbiased panel of judges and are awarded for their creative work per the criteria of the invite.

-Artist Invite guidelines can be found here (url).